Toward a Unified Geometry Understanding: Riemannian Diffusion Framework for Graph Generation and Prediction: Acknowledgement

 \section{Acknowledgement}

 The corresponding authors are Xingcheng Fu.
-This paper is supported by Beijing Natural Science Foundation (QY24129), and the National Natural Science Foundation of China (No.62462007 and No.62302023), Research Fund of Guangxi Key Lab of Multi-source Information Mining \& Security (MIMS24-12).
+This paper is supported by Beijing Natural Science Foundation (QY24129), and the National Natural Science Foundation of China (No.62462007 and No.62302023), Research Fund of Guangxi Key Lab of Multi-source Information Mining \& Security (MIMS24-12), and The Basic Ability Enhancement Program for Young and Middle-aged Teachers of Guangxi (No.2024KY0073).
 We owe sincere thanks to all co-authors for their valuable efforts and contributions.